Necktie: Neckties as womenswear

-Neckties are sometimes part of uniforms worn by women, which nowadays might be required in professions such as in the restaurant industry or in police forces.
+Neckties are sometimes part of uniforms worn by women, which nowadays may be required in professions such as the restaurant industry or police forces.
 In many countries, girls are now required to wear ties as part of primary and secondary school uniforms.

-Ties may also be used by women as a fashion statement.
+Women may also use ties as a fashion statement.
 During the late 1970s and 1980s, it was not uncommon for young women in the United States to wear ties as part of a casual outfit.
 This trend was popularized by Diane Keaton, who wore a tie as the titular character in the 1977 film Annie Hall.

 In 1993, neckties reappeared as prominent fashion accessories for women in both Europe and the U.S. Canadian recording artist Avril Lavigne wore neckties with tank tops early in her career.

 Types

 Modern cravat and Ascot tie

 The modern cravat is slightly different from the popular cravats during the Regency era.